acloonan/dc2-cluster-triaxiality/compile-triaxiality-data/bcg-lensed-ellipticity-TESTS/README.md

 As of now, I've been able to tentatively use GCRCatalogs, but I want to try to implement a method utilizing dask dataframes.

-This is on hold for now, as I'll be looking more at cluster member distribution as a proxy for cluster ellipticity.
+**Aug.
+26**: This is on hold for now, as I'll be looking more at cluster member distribution as a proxy for cluster ellipticity.
+I've uploaded an idea for a method with dask dataframes, but I'll be shifting gears for now.